 Unlike a regular pot, a pressure cooker has a modified cover that latches on over a rubber gasket to produce a tight seal when the pressure is turned up.
 The cooker works by boosting the temperature of boiling water, which reduces the amount of time water boils, braises, or steams food by a significant amount.

-Once the pressure in the cooker reaches its maximum level, which is commonly signaled by a gauge or a pop-up rod on the lid, a release valve opens, allowing steam to escape in a controlled flow to keep the temperature within the pot constant.
+Once the pressure in the cooker reaches its maximum level, commonly signaled by a gauge or a pop-up rod on the lid, a release valve opens, allowing steam to escape in a controlled flow to keep the temperature within the pot constant.

 Electric Pressure Cookers

-The lid twists on the unit it comes complete with a steam release valve and a rubber ring mounted inside the rim of the lid to assist with keeping the hot steam inside the unit.
+The lid twists on the unit.
+It comes complete with a steam release valve and a rubber ring mounted inside the rim of the lid to assist with keeping the hot steam inside the unit.